shionhonda/hippocampus-garden/content/blog/stats_unbiased_variance/index.md

 s^2 = \frac{1}{n-1}\sum_{i=1}^n (X_i-\bar{X})^2 .
 $$

-When I first saw this, it looked wierd.
+When I first saw this, it looked weird.
 Where does $n-1$ come from?
 The professor said "this term makes the estimation unbiased", which I didn't quite understand.
 But now, thanks to Python, it's much clearer than it was then.
-So, in this post, I'll make a concise and clear explanations of unbiased variance.
+So, in this post, I'll make a concise and clear explanation of unbiased variance.

 ## Visualizing How Unbiased Variance is Great
 Consider a "biased" version of variance estimator: